communityhubHeader communityhubHeader

 Learn more about your first steps as a new tanker by clicking the links below or scrolling on for all the info you need:

-Upon launching World of Tanks Modern Armor for the first time, you’ll load into the first of a series of training missions.
-Each of these missions will focus on a different aspect of gameplay through guided simulated battles.
+Upon launching World of Tanks Modern Armor for the first time, the game will automatically load you into Basic Training Mission 1 (Aim, Zoom, and Shoot Basics).
+This is the first in a series of Basic Training missions, each of which focuses on a different aspect of gameplay through guided simulated battles.

 The focus of this mission is to teach you about sniping and is done using a Cold War tank so that you can experience that mode’s spotting and sight system.
 This mission is also one of the first to bring in more life-like banter between all of the tank crewmen.
 Stand your ground and take out the enemy!